-The word “deacon” comes from the Greek language and the biblical concept of diakonia.
-Diakonos is commonly defined as servant ministry, particularly to the poor, the sick and the oppressed.
+The word “deacon” comes from the Greek language and the biblical concept of diakonia, commonly defined as servant ministry, particularly to the poor, the sick and the oppressed.

 Jesus is the model for the servant leadership, and a deacon is called to exercise servant leadership in a variety of ways, including encouraging and enabling others to serve.
 A deacon has one foot in the world and one foot in the church.

 The church has had deacons since New Testament days.
 Deacons are referred to in 1 Timothy 3, and familiar deacons from history include Stephen, Vincent, Laurence, Alcuin, Francis of Assisi and Nicholas Ferrar of Little Gidding.

 The Diocese of Massachusetts has been ordaining deacons since 2001.
 (Deacons are different from transitional deacons, who are called to the priesthood and who are, in accordance with the canons of the church, first ordained a deacon and then, after a time, ordained to the priesthood).

 • serving under the direction of the bishop

 • being a student of Scripture

 • telling and interpreting the needs of the world to the church

 The role of the deacon

 The diaconate is one of three distinct orders of ordained ministry in the Episcopal Church—there are deacons, priests and bishops—and an individual becomes a deacon by being ordained by a bishop after completing a course of study and formation.
 (Some other denominational traditions use the title “deacon” for lay persons elected to responsible governing positions in their churches.)